Kavanaugh accuser will testify in open hearing on Thursday

 “They have also refused to invite other witnesses who are essential for a fair hearing that arrives at the truth about the sexual assault,” the statement from Ford’s attorneys said.

+In addition to his statement on Sunday, Grassley released a note from his counsel that said the panel would not “hand over its constitutional duties to attorneys for outside witnesses.”

+“The Committee determines which witnesses to call, how many witnesses to call, in what order to call them, and who will question them,” the note read.
+“These are non-negotiable.”

-The statement said the other unresolved matters included whether the GOP senators on the committee would ask questions of Ford themselves.
+The statement from Ford’s attorneys said the other unresolved matters included whether the GOP senators on the committee would ask questions of Ford themselves.

+Republicans have left open the option of using an outside counsel to do their questioning of Ford and Kavanaugh, two sources familiar with the subject told CNN.
+Ford’s team has called just for senators to do the questioning.
+Democratic senators will ask their own questions.

+Ford’s team prefers Kavanaugh testify first, but will accept that he goes second, the source familiar with the conversation told CNN said.

 CNN previously reported that Ford’s attorneys told the committee on a Saturday call that she had accepted a request to speak at the panel with further details to be ironed out in Sunday’s call.